-- > Make public project's results available to the Embedded Systems R&D community in Europe. - > Enable new ARTEMIS-JU projects to build on results of previous ARTEMIS-JU projects. - > Provide information to proposers of new projects on results achieved and the state-of-the art. - > Promote ARTEMIS-JU project results.
-The Repository is a window showing the impact of results accompanied with information on the actual use and proliferation of results. - > Provide a snap-shot of the coverage of the ARTEMIS industrial priorities. - > Support the building of networks, especially the Center of Innovation Excellence networks.
+- Promote ARTEMIS-JU project results as well as future ARTEMIS projects under ECSEL-JU.
+The Repository is a window showing the impact of results accompanied with information on the actual use and proliferation of results. - Provide a snap-shot of the coverage of the ARTEMIS industrial priorities. - Support the building of networks, especially the Center of Innovation Excellence networks.